 Cardiovascular (CV) training

 The dictionary definition for CV training is: ‘physical conditioning that exercises the heart, lungs and associated blood vessels’.
-In other words, when you do a CV session, you’re giving your heart, lungs and circulatory system – in addition to any other muscle groups that you use – a good workout.
-CV exercise is extremely important because your CV system is effectively your body’s engine – and without a strong engine you’ll be going nowhere, no matter how good your bodywork is!
+In other words, when you do a cardio session, you’re giving your heart, lungs and circulatory system - in addition to any other muscle groups that you use - a good workout.
+Cardio exercise is extremely important because this system is effectively your body’s engine - and without a strong engine you’ll be going nowhere, no matter how good your bodywork is!

 There are two useful ways to measure the efficiency of your CV system: